webmindml/.ddd/README.md

 .ddd abstraction layer to encapsulate WebGPU 3D integration with other language libraries incuding python and nodejs<br />
 .ddd prounounced "three-d"<br />

-# Proposal for .ddd as a 3D abstraction components library to encapsulate WebGPU to reduce complexity in 3D and machine learning model programming<br />
+# Proposal for <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/ddd.ddd">.ddd</a> as a 3D abstraction components library to encapsulate WebGPU to reduce complexity in 3D and machine learning model programming<br />
 with a primary focus on local language model <a href="https://github.com/Faicey">UIUX</a><br />

 Introduction to WebGPU Components with .ddd Abstraction<br />